cadeyrn/bookmarks-organizer/README.md

 - Finds bookmarks without name
 - Broken bookmarks can be edited or deleted
 - Detects redirects and offers the automatic correction of individual or all redirects
+- Whitelist feature to exclude bookmarks from future broken bookmark checks
+- Internal skip list for bookmarks that are known as not validatable for technical reasons

 ### Shortcuts